prokhorind/go_course/006-webhooks/README.md

 - AWS CLI configured with appropriate permissions
 - Terraform installed (version 1.0+ recommended)
 - Telegram Bot Token (get it from [BotFather](https://t.me/BotFather))
-- (Optional) Docker if you want to build container images for Lambda (not covered here)

 ---